DATA-606-FALL-2022/TEAM_A/DATA-606-DRAFT PROPOSAL.md

 ## DATASET

-The dataset comprises data extracted from https://zenodo.org/record/3271522#.Yxg-FuxN2SV .This project aims to build an efficient web application for users which can classify the propaganda based news and articles from the actual ones.
+The dataset comprises data extracted from https://zenodo.org/record/3271522#.Yxg-FuxN2SV .This project aims to build an efficient web based prototype for users which can classify the propaganda based news and articles from the actual ones.

 ## PRIMARY UNIT OF ANALYSIS